Q: When did the Hayes Museum open?

 Q: Is the Hayes Presidential Library & Museums part of the federal system of presidential libraries?

 A: No. Founded in 1916, the Rutherford B. Hayes Presidential Library & Museums is America’s first presidential library and the forerunner for the federal presidential library system.
-It is owned by the state of Ohio and is managed by a non-profit organization, the Rutherford B. Hayes Presidential Center, Inc. in partnership with the Ohio History Connection.
+The Hayes Presidential Library & Museums is owned by the State of Ohio and managed jointly by the Hayes Presidential Library & Museums, Inc., the Ohio History Connection and the State of Ohio.
 All staff are employees of the non-profit organization.
 It is not part of the federal presidential library system because it predates federal presidential libraries.
 The first federal presidential library, the Franklin Delano Roosevelt Presidential Library and Museum in Hyde Park, New York, used the Hayes Presidential Library & Museums as a model for its site.

 Q: What years did Rutherford B. Hayes serve as President?